Darce-One/shanties/report.md

 - Summarize key findings regarding the musical features and their effectiveness in classifying shanty types.
 - Emphasize the contributions of the study to both the field of computational musicology and historical music research.
 - Point out limitations and provide recommendations for future research, including the potential for integrating lyrical analysis and expanding the dataset.

+**text:**

+Our experimental results underscore several key findings:
+• The musical features of sea shanties differ significantly between types, particularly in terms of melodic repetition, rest usage, and structural length.
+• Correlation analysis confirmed that while many features are interrelated, a subset of independent attributes carries the discriminatory power needed for classification.
+• The PCA-based clustering reveals natural grouping tendencies among shanties that align with their historical usage (hauling versus capstan), even if the clusters are not perfectly separated.
+• The multi-model classification approach identified the most critical features for shanty type prediction and highlighted that ensemble methods can improve overall classification accuracy.

+In the context of computational musicology, these insights are significant as they validate the use of quantitative methods to study historical musical forms.
+At the same time, our study is constrained by factors such as the limited dataset size and the inherent nuances in musical expression that may not be fully captured through symbolic representations alone.
+Future work could expand the dataset, incorporate lyrical analysis, and experiment with alternative modeling approaches to further enhance both prediction accuracy and interpretability.

 ---